agwcolor/Arcade-Game-Clone/README.md

 4. To restart the game & score totals, press the reset button.

 5. You can choose your player icon from the dropdown menu.
-IMPORTANT : Once you have chosen it, be sure to click on the board afterwards, otherwise you won’t be able to move on the board with your arrows.
+IMPORTANT : Once you have chosen it, be sure to double-click on the board afterwards, otherwise you won’t be able to move on the board with your arrows.

 6. TODO : Add Gem rewards.
 Add difficulty levels.
 Figure out how to move focus to canvas once player is chosen from Dropdown menu.